 |

-During the past 24 hours, solar activity was moderate.
-Eight sunspot regions were on the visible disk with one M-Class flares and several C-class flares produced.
-Due the effect of a coronal hole high speed stream, the solar wind speed increased to about 550 km/s.
-The geomagnetic field was quiet to unsettled. |
+| During the past 24 hours, solar activity was low.
+Six active sunspot regions were on the visible disk without any M-class flares produced.
+The solar wind speed maintained at about 510 km/s.
+The geomagnetic field was quiet to unsettled.
+The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels. |

-Within the next three days, solar activity is expected to be mainly low with a chance for M-Class flares.
-The geomagnetic field is expected to be quiet to unsettled. |
+| Within the next three days, solar activity is expected to be low to moderate with a chance for M-class flares.
+The geomagnetic field is expected to reach active to minor storm levels on 19 May due to the CME produced on 16 May, and be mainly quiet to unsettled on 20-21 May.
+The greater than 2 MeV electron flux at geosynchronous orbit is expected to maintain at minor storm levels. |

 |